 He also has served as an instructor training other divorce mediators for the New Jersey Association for Professional Mediators (NJAPM) 40-hour divorce mediation training course and for Northwestern University's 40-hour divorce mediation training course.

-Equitable Mediation practices in New Jersey, Ilinois, California, Pennsylvania and New York and specializes in helping couples negotiate a fair settlement and divorce peacefully and cost-effectively - without lawyers.
+Equitable Mediation practices in New Jersey, Ilinois, California, Pennsylvania, New York and Washington State, and specializes in helping couples negotiate a fair settlement and divorce peacefully and cost-effectively - without lawyers.

 Basically, they turned over a lot of information to the mediator and she ran it through some black box and came back with some set numbers and told them that was it.
 No negotiations, no discussions about how they might divide things up differently, basically no flexibility.